mikabohinen/nvim-nix/README.md

 if you wanted to auto-comment.

 ## FAQ

-**Q: Why no leader key mappings when most configs have dozens?**
-A: Leader mappings provide convenience at the cost of learning transferable skills. `:find filename` works on any Vim installation and teaches you the underlying system. `<leader><leader>` only works with a specific config.

 **Q: Only 7 plugins when my current config has 50+?**
 A: I prioritize learning Vim's native capabilities over convenience features.